MohdAleeRehman/AudioVerse/README.md

    flutter pub get

 3. Set up Firebase:

-a.
-Go to the Firebase Console and create a new project.
+- Go to the Firebase Console and create a new project.
-b.
-Add an Android/iOS app to your Firebase project.
+- Add an Android/iOS app to your Firebase project.
-c.
-Download the google-services.json (for Android) and GoogleService-Info.plist (for iOS) files and place them in the respective directories in your Flutter project.
+- Download the google-services.json (for Android) and GoogleService-Info.plist (for iOS) files and place them in the respective directories in your Flutter project.
-d.
-Enable Firebase Authentication and Firestore in your Firebase project.
+- Enable Firebase Authentication and Firestore in your Firebase project.

 5. Run the app:
    ```sh